Millet For Babies – Everything You Need To Know

 The essential mineral phosphorus helps form bones and utilize fats, carbohydrates, and protein for various functions to keep our body working properly.

-Millet is an excellent source of iron and cures anemia in babies.
+Millet is an excellent source of iron, which helps treat iron-deficiency anemia in babies.
 According to a study that was conducted by the World Health Organization an estimated 39.8% of children between the age of 6 and 59 months suffered from anemia in 2019.

 protip_icon Quick tip